speedycoder1/textmodifier/README.md

 ### Dependencies

 * tested only in linux no deps needed
-* ex. linux

 ### Installing

-* use git clone and compile with lazarus-ide
+* Use git clone and compile with lazarus-ide use exe at own discretion.

 ### Executing program